Important Note Regarding Eligibility:

 You’ll receive an email with a link to pay your tuition.
 View tuition and fees here.

 Attend training and pass entrance exams

-You will need to attend all scheduled days of training in full, where you will learn about care team communication skills, hospital codes, patient experience, regulatory standards, the basics of U.S. health care, and more.
-In order to continue in the program and begin your first shift, you must pass a written and practical exam.
+You will need to attend the 4 days of training in full, where you will learn about care team communication skills, hospital codes, patient experience, regulatory standards, the basics of U.S. health care, and more.
+In order to continue in the program and begin your first shift, you must first pass a written exam.

 Start the program.
 Congratulations!
-You are now an Intensive Pre-Med Scholar!
+You are now an Intensive Health Scholar!

 Back to top